662781/GiraffeAI/README.md

 Before running the games in this collection, ensure that you have the following:

-- A camera capable of 60 Frames per second and a fielf of view of at least 100 degrees.
+- A camera capable of 60 Frames per second and a field of view of at least 100 degrees.
 - 4GB of **free** RAM
+- Windows 10 or 11 running on your machine (verified compatibilty ✔️)
-- Nvidia GTX1050m or higher
+- Nvidia GTX1050m GPU or higher
 - [CUDA Toolkit 11.7](https://developer.nvidia.com/cuda-11-7-0-download-archive)
 - [PyTorch for CUDA 11.7](https://pytorch.org/get-started/locally/)